 Deputy registrars: Trained volunteer deputy registrars assist voters during elections.

-Key dates for the March 17, 2020 Presidential Primary Election:
+Key Dates for the November 3, 2020 Presidential Election

 For more information on key dates and elections stages, visit the Cook County Clerk website

 For the November 3, 2020 Presidential Election, traditional Early Voting will take place October 19-November 2.
 Early Voting locations and hours can be found here in mid-September.
 While some calendars suggest that the Early Voting period in Illinois may begin as early as February 6, ballots will not be available by then.
 (All of this is subject to change due to COVID-19.)

 What do you need to Early Vote?

 Voters do not need to provide an excuse or reason why they cannot vote on Election Day.